FAQ

 Unlimited.
 You can predict on as many markets as you like for any match, across all difficulty tiers.

-At halftime, a separate 13-minute prediction window opens for second-half markets.
-You will receive a push notification when it opens.
+For selected matches, a separate 13-minute prediction window may open at halftime for second-half markets.
+You'll receive a push notification if it opens for a match you're following.
 These markets close automatically after 13 minutes — there is no extension.

 What does VOID mean on my prediction?+